Sydney Flying Group

 Book with confidence: If you cannot travel, Sydney Social Flying will assist you with a date change, provide you with a credit, or process a refund for your booking less any non-recoverable costs.

-Please download the GReat Australian Bight Air Safari Itinerary for more detailed information
+Please download the Great Australian Bight Air Safari Itinerary for more detailed information

 great_australia_bight_itinerary (pdf)

-DownloadDAY ONE, Saturday, February 22
+DAY ONE, Saturday, February 22

 The Safari starts at Port Fairy, with its nineteenth-century Whaling and Sealing heritage.
 Located on the southwest coast of Victoria, many of Port Fairy's early buildings remain.
 This includes Victoria's oldest continuously licensed hotel, The Caledonian Inn, "aka The Stump", which dates back to 1844.